zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 Estimated Lab Time: 10 minutes

-### About Product/Technology
+### About Extracts and Replicats
-Extract definition

-Replicat definition
+An Extract is a process that extracts, or captures, data from a source database.
+A Replicat is a process that delivers data to a target database.

 ### Objectives

 In this lab, you will:
 * Log in to the Oracle GoldenGate deployment console
-* Create and run an Extract
+* Add and run an Extract
-* Create and run a Replicat
+* Add and run a Replicat

 ## **STEP 1**: Log in to the Oracle GoldenGate deployment console